-The index used to characterise the QBO for ERA5, the FUB and the simulations is the monthly-mean zonal-mean zonal winds at 70 hPa averaged between 5°S-5°N, which is well suited to diagnose impacts in the tropical tropopause region (Huesmann and Hitchman, 2001; Gray et al., 2018; Hitchman et al., 2021; Serva et al., 2022).
-The QBO phase is defined using a threshold of 2 m s-1 (Garfinkel and Hartmann, 2010), so the transition months where the QBO winds fall within the range \pm 2 m s-1 are excluded.
-The reconstruction from B07 uses the 90 hPa winds and a threshold of \pm 2 m s-1.
-The amplitude and descent rates of the QBO are calculated using the deseasonalized zonal mean zonal wind averaged over the stated latitudes between 10 and 70 hPa.
-The amplitude (A) of the QBO is defined using the first and second principal components (PCs) following an empirical orthogonal function (EOF) decomposition of the 10-70 hPa wind time-series (Serva et al., 2020) as $A = \sqrt{PC_1^2 + PC_2^2}$.
-The descent rates are calculated following Schenzinger et al. (2017) for descending westerly and easterly phases individually by

-140 finding the level of the zero wind line (u = 0) for each month computing the height difference between consecutive months.
+The index used to characterise the QBO for ERA5, the FUB and the simulations is the monthly mean zonal-mean zonal winds at 70 hPa averaged between 5° S and 5° N, which is well suited to diagnose impacts in the tropical tropopause region (Huesmann and Hitchman, 2001; Gray et al., 2018; Hitchman et al., 2021; Serva et al., 2022).
+The QBO phase is defined using a threshold of $2 \,\mathrm{m \, s^{-1}}$ (Garfinkel and Hartmann, 2010), so the transition months when the QBO winds fall within the range $\pm 2 \,\mathrm{m}\,\mathrm{s}^{-1}$ are excluded.
+The reconstruction from B07 uses the 90 hPa winds and a threshold of $\pm 2 \,\mathrm{m \, s^{-1}}$.
+The amplitude and descent rates of the QBO are calculated using the deseasonalised zonal-mean zonal wind averaged over the stated latitudes between 10 and 70 hPa.
+The amplitude (A) of the QBO is defined using the first and second principal components (PCs) following an empirical orthogonal function (EOF) decomposition of the 10-70 hPa wind time series (Serva et al., 2020) as $A = \sqrt{PC_1^2 + PC_2^2}$.
+The descent rates are calculated following Schenzinger et al. (2017) for descending westerly and easterly phases individually by finding the level of the zero wind line (u = 0) for each month computing the height difference between consecutive months.
 These definitions of the amplitude and descent rates were chosen to evaluate the influence of ENSO on the whole profile of the QBO and not just one single level.

-The EN3.4 SST index is used to characterise ENSO by area-averaging the box within [5°S-5°N] and [190°E-240°E].
-A 5-month running-mean of the index is calculated and a threshold of ± 0.5 K used to define positive (EN) and negative (LN)

-145 events.
-Neutral months (NN) are defined where the magnitude of the EN3.4 index is smaller than ±0.5 K. For the Indian Ocean Dipole (IOD), an index to characterise the zonal gradient in convective precipitation in the Indian Ocean (convective IOD Index) was defined as the difference of the deseasonalized area-averaged convective precipitation between the western [50-70°E] and eastern [80-100°E] equatorial [10°S-10°N] Indian Ocean, which is in a similar region as the standard SST IOD index (Wang and Wang, 2014).
+The EN3.4 SST index is used to characterise ENSO by area-averaging the box within 5° S-5° N and 190-240° E. A 5-month running mean of the index is calculated and a threshold of ± 0.5 K used to define positive (EN) and negative (LN) events.
+ENSO-neutral (NN) months are defined where the magnitude of the EN3.4 index is smaller than ± 0.5 K. For the Indian Ocean Dipole (IOD), an index to characterise the zonal gradient in convective precipitation in the Indian Ocean (convective IOD Index) was defined as the difference of the deseasonalised area-averaged convective precipitation between the western (50-70° E) and eastern (80-100° E) equatorial (10° S-10° N) Indian Ocean, which is in a similar region as the standard SST IOD index (Wang and Wang, 2014).
 This index was computed using the convective precipitation from the models and ERA5, and IOD events were defined using a 1 standard deviation threshold.